cloudsimplus/cloudsimplus/docs/org/cloudbus/cloudsim/vms/VmSimple.rst

 VmSimple
 ^^^^^^^^

+.. java:constructor:: public VmSimple(int id, double mipsCapacity, int numberOfPes)
+   :outertype: VmSimple

+   Creates a Vm with 1024 MEGABYTE of RAM, 1000 Megabits/s of Bandwidth and 1024 MEGABYTE of Storage Size.
+To change these values, use the respective setters.
+While the Vm \ :java:ref:`is being instantiated <isCreated()>`\ , such values can be changed freely.

+   It receives the amount of MIPS as a double value but converts it internally to a long.
+The method is just provided as a handy-way to create a Vm using a double value for MIPS that usually is generated from some computations.

+   :param id: unique ID of the VM
+   :param mipsCapacity: the mips capacity of each Vm \ :java:ref:`Pe`\
+   :param numberOfPes: amount of \ :java:ref:`Pe`\  (CPU cores)

+VmSimple
+^^^^^^^^

-.. java:constructor:: @Deprecated public VmSimple(int id, DatacenterBroker broker, double mipsCapacity, int numberOfPes, long ramCapacity, long bwCapacity, long size, String vmm, CloudletScheduler cloudletScheduler)
+.. java:constructor:: @Deprecated public VmSimple(int id, DatacenterBroker broker, long mipsCapacity, int numberOfPes, long ramCapacity, long bwCapacity, long size, String vmm, CloudletScheduler cloudletScheduler)
    :outertype: VmSimple

    Creates a Vm with the given parameters.